freemint/teradesk/readme.txt

 interpret some configuration files created in the multitasking version, e.g. if they contain any references to symbolic links or long filenames.

+The Coldfire version should be compatible with  68020 and  higher processors as well.

 If  only  DESKTOS.PRG  is to be used, it may be renamed to DESKTOP.PRG after copying,  but this is  not required;  the program will  regiser itself  with the AES as "DESKTOP" anyway.

+On a Coldfire system,  one should use  DESK_CF.PRG  instead of  DESKTOP.PRG.
+Same as with  DESKTOS.PRG  the file can be  renamed to  DESKTOP.PRG but this is not required.

-You  can  (but  need  not) also copy into this folder the files TERADESK.INF and  TERADESK.PAL  from  the  \EXAMPLES  folder.
+One  can  (but  need  not) also copy into this folder the files TERADESK.INF and  TERADESK.PAL  from  the  \EXAMPLES  folder.
 Note,  however, that these example configuration files  are set for one hypothetical configuration, and may  not  be  appropriate  for your setup (Tera Desktop will attempt to obey